JuliaAI/DataScienceTutorials.jl/README.md

 When it's time to push updates, **only** use `include("deploy.jl")` (assuming you have admin rights) as this also re-generates notebooks and scripts and pushes everything at the right place (see [this point](#push-updates)).

+**Note**: keep your tutorials short! if there's a tuning step at some point, do it on a high resolution search locally and only show a rough search in the right area in the tutorial otherwise running tutorials can take a long time.

 ### Modifying literate scripts

 1. add packages if you need additional ones (`] add ...`), make sure to update explicit compat requirements in the `Project.toml` file
 1. add/modify tutorials in the `scripts/` folder
 1. to help display things neatly on the webpage (no horizontal overflow), prefer `pprint` from `PrettyPrinting.jl` to display things like `NamedTuple`
+1. add `;` at the end of final lines of code blocks if you want to suppress output

 ### Adding a page